mongodb/docs-csharp/source/includes/page-templates/update.rst

      - Description

    * - ``IsAcknowledged``
-     - Indicates whether the replace operation was acknowledged by MongoDB.
+     - Indicates whether the update operation was acknowledged by MongoDB.

        **Data Type:** ``bool``

    * - ``IsModifiedCountAvailable``
-     - Indicates whether you can read the count of replaced records on the ``ReplaceOneResult``.
+     - Indicates whether you can read the count of update records on the ``UpdateResult``.

        **Data Type:** ``bool``

    * - ``MatchedCount``
-     - The number of documents that matched the query filter, regardless of whether one was replaced.
+     - The number of documents that matched the query filter, regardless of whether one was updated.

        **Data Type:** ``long``

    * - ``ModifiedCount``
-     - The number of documents replaced by the replace operation.
+     - The number of documents updated by the update operation.

        **Data Type:** ``long``